Lower School

 Our students love to come to school.
 Surrounded by a warm and supportive community, they gain the confidence and sense of belonging that are essential preludes to learning and growth.

 Want to learn more?
-Join us for our next Lower School Information Session on Tuesday, November 19, 2024, at 9:00 a.m.
+Join us for our next Lower School Information Session on Tuesday, April 29, 2025.

 Student Life